unagex/kondense/README.md

 Kondense is an automated memory sizing tool.
 It runs as a sidecar in kubernetes pods.

 ## Background
-Kondense uses real-time memory pressure to determine the optimal memory for each containers in a pod.
+Kondense uses memory pressure to apply just the right amount of memory on a container to page out the unused memory while not getting out-of-memory killed.

 Allocated memory is not a good proxy for required memory.
 Many libraries used during startup are loaded into memory only to be never touched again afterwards.

-Kondense uses the memory pressure given by the Linux Kernel to apply just the right amount of memory on a container to page out the unused memory while not getting out-of-memory killed.

 ## Requirements